The below Health Guarentee and contract is exactly what you will receive with your puppy:

 Sales and Health Guarantee and Agreement, and Care Instruction:

 I, Sherry Jean Dye-Reed, hereby guarantee that to the best of my knowledge that your puppy is free of diseases, congenital, and genetic defects unless otherwise noted on page four (4) of this agreement.
 I will not knowingly breed or sell puppies from parents that have a known hereditary deficiency.
 I further guarantee that an excessive effort is made to keep the puppy healthy and the living facilities clean.
-I guarantee your puppy for two (2) year after date of sale against any life threatening or significant quality of life altering, congenital or genetic birth defect.
+I guarantee your puppy until age two against any life threatening or significant quality of life altering, congenital or genetic birth defect.
 With a signed statement from a state licensed veterinarian (DVM) that your puppy does indeed have a life threatening or quality of life altering congenital or genetic defect, you will be entitled to financial coverage up to, but not to exceed, the price of the puppy.
 You may also choose to exchange your puppy or return your puppy for a full refund.
 The veterinarians statement needs to be on his/her office stationery stating diagnosis, treatment, recommendation AND medical options, as well as prognosis for the chosen course of action.
-I also need it stated in writing rather the condition is congenital, genetic, or if it is caused or aggravated by stress or trauma.
-Documentation must include laboratory verification of condition and all medical records, including initial well puppy check and fecal test, as well as receipts of food used while the pup is in your care.
-I reserve the right to a second opinion with a vet of my choosing.
+I also need to know if the condition is congenital, genetic, or if it is caused or aggravated by stress or trauma.
+Documentation must include laboratory verification of condition and all medical records, including initial well puppy check and fecal test.

-I guarantee and will pay for deworming or treatment, including one retest of fecal, if in the unlikely event that worms or parasites are found upon first vet visit.
+I guarantee and will pay for deworming or treatment, including one retest of one fecal, if, in the unlikely event that worms or parasites are found upon first vet visit.

-This guarantee further covers coronavirus, parvovirus, and leptovirus, if found within the first (10) ten days after receiving your puppy.
-I reserve the right to decline this compensation if I have other pups from this litter and can document that those pups are free of the virus, as this would demonstrate that the virus is not in my kennel.
+This guarantee further covers coronavirus, parvovirus, and leptovirus, if found within the first (7) seven days after receiving your puppy.
+I reserve the right to decline this compensation if I have other pups from this litter and can document that those pups are free of the virus.
 Again, the above mentioned documents must be presented for compensation.
 I again reserve the right to a second opinion at the buyer’s expense as well as an interpretation of the records and documentation from my vet.
 In the case that these viruses are found, I will pay medical expenses up to the cost of the puppy for the treatment, visits, and medication for the listed life threatening viruses.

-I guarantee hips and elbows to score at least a “fair” or I will refund the breeder fee provided the pup/dog is fed a 4-5 star food is given according to dogfoodadvisor.com (Please keep receipts.) and is not neutered or spayed until at least after 20 months of age.
+I guarantee hips and elbows to score at least a “fair” or I will refund the additional breeder fee ($500) provided the pup/dog is fed a 4-5 star food is given according to dogfoodadvisor.com (Please keep receipts) and the pup is not neuter or spayed until they are at least 18 months old.

 In the highly unlikely event that death should occur, a necropsy must be performed and the report verified by my Veterinarian, along with before mentioned documents, to determine the cause of death.